dlt-hub/dlt/docs/website/docs/general-usage/source.md

 # Source

-A [source](general-usage/glossary.md#source) is a logical grouping of resources ie. endpoints of a single API.
+A [source](glossary.md#source) is a logical grouping of resources i.e. endpoints of a single API.
 The most common approach is to define it in a separate Python module.

-- a source is a function decorated with `@dlt.source` that returns one or more resources
+- A source is a function decorated with `@dlt.source` that returns one or more resources.
-- a source can optionally define a [schema](./schema.md) with tables, columns, performance hints and more
+- A source can optionally define a [schema](schema.md) with tables, columns, performance hints and more.
-- the source Python module typically contains optional customizations and data transformations.
+- The source Python module typically contains optional customizations and data transformations.
-- the source Python module typically contains the authentication and pagination code for particular API
+- The source Python module typically contains the authentication and pagination code for particular API.

 ## Declare sources